surge-synthesizer/monique-monosynth/README.md

 # Monique Mono-Synth

-Monique is a monophonic synth from Thonas Arndt which, in December 2021 became open source as part of the surge-synth-team family of products.
+Monique is a monophonic synth from Thomas Arndt which, in December 2021 became open source as part of the surge-synth-team family of products.
 We are thrilled Thomas chose to combine efforts with the rest of the team.